-With summer just around the corner, it’s the perfect time to start planning your summer getaway.
-But did you know that the average holiday costs £974?
-Other than the holiday booking itself, new clothes, spending money and transport costs take up the majority of the costs.
+Are you dreaming of taking that perfect summer holiday this year?
+Whether you’re looking for time in the sun, or want to soak up some local culture, with summer just around the corner, it’s the perfect time to start planning your summer getaway.
+But did you know that for a family of four, an average two week holiday costs around £4,792?
+As well as the holiday booking itself, new clothes, spending money and transport costs will also contribute to the expense.

-We’ve compiled a list of tips to save money on your summer holiday so that you can enjoy it to the fullest without worrying about the hole in your pocket.
+We’ve compiled a list of tips to save money on your summer holiday so that you can enjoy it to the fullest, without worrying about the hole in your pocket!

-Search Travel Websites
+1. Search Travel Websites

-Travel in a Group
+2. Travel in a Group

-Rent Holiday Homes Instead of Hotel Rooms
+3. Rent Holiday Homes Instead of Hotel Rooms